converged-computing/operator-experiments/google/networking/netmark/README.md

 - It's borderline monster to name your bin "bin64" instead of bin. `bin64 etc64 intel64 lib64 man ` Users are going to have to go thorough lots of extra runs just to find that path.
 Maybe it should be added to the path on install instead?
 - With many jobs (or even few) the table starts in one state, and then sorts to another - it makes it hard to find things.
 Why not allow the user to provide a job name, and then click into that group (for a smaller scoped set that doesn't have this changing of state/sorting?)
 - Stream logs should be the default unless the run is finished - it's confusing coming here the first time and having it either be empty, paused, or not understanding why it's not showing top down lines of the run (start to finish).
+- gcloud seems to want python3, but where I tested it didn't seem to exist.